davidadarme/davidadarme/how-to-use-obsidian.md

 	2. Type --- (hyphen) to create horizontal lines
 	3. Type | (slash) plus space to create tables in markdown format

+As you can see, here are some images of jow may look like

 Then, let's talk about open source benefits

 # Open source benefits